 The Graduate School welcomes applications from qualified candidates holding a minimum of a bachelor's degree from an accredited institution with at least a 2.75 grade point average (GPA) on a 4.0 scale.
 GRE or GMAT exams are not required.
-Students with a GPA between 2.5 and 2.7 may be considered for possible provisional admission.
+Students with a GPA between 2.5 and 2.7 may be considered on a case-by-case basis.

 International students may apply for admission in the fall, spring, and summer.
 US Federal guidelines allow international students admitted to a graduate program to enroll on a part-time (3 to 6 credits) basis during the two summer ssessions (May-August).
 However, students must enroll on a full-time basis (9 credits) during the fall and spring semesters.

 The following programs are offered on a full-time basis and are, therefore, available to students on F1 visas: Biomedical Science (BMS), Computer Science (CS), Counseling, Environmental Biology (ENV), Information Technology (IT), Masters in Business Administration (MBA), and Management in Information Technology (MIT).

 International students who apply to Hood College graduate programs in Education (Educational Leadership, Reading Specialization and Curriculum and Instruction) must possess a teaching certificate from their native country.
 The only exception is the Master of Science in Multidisciplinary Studies, as a teaching certificate is not required of any applicant.

 Students who are admitted with English language proficiency requirements may enroll in a summer English for Academic Purposes (EAP) course.
 They may not enroll in other summer program courses unless they take the EAP course first or concurrently with the program course.
 For more information, please consult your acceptance letter and/or your faculty advisor.

 International students who apply

 to Hood College graduate programs in Education (Educational Leadership, Reading Specialization, Curriculum and Instruction) must possess a teaching